Factsheet

 Children and the court system: staff factsheet

-Children may be required to give evidence in criminal courts or be affected by a family court proceeding, which can be very stressful for them and impact their mental health.
+Children may be required to give evidence in criminal courts or be affected by a family court proceeding, which can be very stressful and impact their mental health.
 Use this factsheet to increase your staff's awareness and let them know what signs to look out for that could suggest that a child is being affected.

-Last reviewed on 18 August 2023
+Last reviewed on 30 August 2024

 Ref: 1946